Maduro wins as rivals call for new Venezuela elections - Journal du Cameroun

 The former governor of Venezuela’s Lara state also said polling centers had remained open after the scheduled closing time, and that his monitors were expelled from some of them.

-Hundreds of Venezuelans took to the streets in several Latin American capitals, including Bogota, Lima and Buenos Aires — as well as in Madrid — to denounce the vote.
+Hundreds of Venezuelans took to the streets in several Latin American capitals, including Bogota, Buenos Aires and Lima — as well as in Madrid — to denounce the vote.

 The biggest protest was in Chile’s capital Santiago, where more than 1,000 demonstrated against the election.
 Chile granted 73,000 visas to Venezuelans fleeing the country last year.